amiradeu/mistwood-cottage/README.md

 # Stylized Cottage

-An unfinished work of a stylized cottage.
-Sometimes, it's best to close up a long time project and move on 😓
+An unfinished work of a stylized cottage 🏡 Sometimes, it's better to close the chapter on a long-time project and move forward 😓 Still, grateful for what I learned along the way!

 <img src="demo/cottage.gif" >